Border Health Strategic Initiative

 The AzPRC Family Component is based on the Diabetes and the Family/La Diabetes y La Unión Familiar diabetes family intervention that was designed and implemented as part of the Border Health Strategic Initiative (BHSí) model in Santa Cruz and Yuma Counties.
 The University of Arizona (including AzPRC staff) collaborated with two Arizona U.S.-Mexico Border agencies (Mariposa Community Health Center and Campesinos Sin Fronteras) to design, implement as a pilot, and evaluate a diabetes education program for families delivered by promotoras/es.

 La Diabetes y La Unión Familiar is an integrated family diabetes intervention that addresses primary and secondary prevention of diabetes in a culturally appropriate way.
-It increases awareness of what constitutes healthy physical activity and food choices, encourages behavior change towards health, and teaches family communication and supportive behavior that increases perceived cohesion, conflict resolution and emotional expression within the family.
-The intervention consists of home visits, kick off and graduation events, five interactive educational sessions that can be presented in home visits or in multi-family group sessions, and pre- and post-test evaluations.
+It increases awareness of what constitutes healthy physical activity and food choices, encourages behavior change towards health, and teaches family communication and supportive behavior that increases perceived cohesion, conflict resolution, and emotional expression within the family.
+The intervention consists of home visits, kick-off and graduation events, five interactive educational sessions that can be presented in home visits or multi-family group sessions, and pre- and post-test evaluations.

 The development and piloting phases of the family diabetes curriculum were an innovative and unique aspect of the BHSí comprehensive diabetes intervention model.
 La Diabetes y La Unión Familiar was the first program that focused on the family as a whole (and also allowed for the inclusion of neighbors and friends) to support diabetes management and diabetes prevention.

 Starting in 2005, the BHSí family diabetes education program and curriculum were adapted to the AzPRC comprehensive diabetes intervention research project in Douglas, AZ.
-The intervention now consists of an initial home visit, pre-test evaluations, a kick off event, five interactive educational sessions presented in multifamily group sessions, a graduation event, one follow-up home visit serving as progress check, and post- and three months follow-up evaluations.
-The educational materials were expanded to address frequent complications of diabetes, namely cardiovascular disease, and depression and stress (the later uses materials from the SONRISA curriculum that was developed by AzPRC staff in 2004/2005).
+The intervention now consists of an initial home visit, pre-test evaluations, a kick-off event, five interactive educational sessions presented in multifamily group sessions, a graduation event, one follow-up home visit serving as a progress check, and post- and three-month follow-up evaluations.
+The educational materials were expanded to address frequent complications of diabetes, namely cardiovascular disease, depression, and stress (the latter uses materials from the SONRISA curriculum that was developed by AzPRC staff in 2004/2005).
 The AzPRC family intervention was piloted in mid-2005.
 As of December 2006, AzPRC staff have implemented and evaluated 4 rounds of the family diabetes intervention component.